Covert Comic Home Page

 Back home this morning, none the worse for terror.

 My boss has ordered me to take an entire week off before coming back to work.
-You know, so the jet lag won't mess with my sleep cycle and cause me to potentially do something weird like (to cite merely one possible example) get up at 0300 hrs and drive in to the office to fight terror.
+You know, so the jet lag won't mess with my sleep cycle and cause me to potentially do something weird like (to cite merely one possible example) get up at 0300 hrs and drive to the office to fight terror.

 … Allah forbid.